OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:13

-Later they sent some of the Pharisees and Herodians to Jesus to catch him in his words.
+Later they sent some of the Pharisees and Herodians to Jesus to try to trap him in his words.

 ## Mark 12:14